Marion Diggers: History

 Marion, Ohio first hosted minor league baseball in 1900, when the Marion "Glass Blowers" played a partial season as members of Class B level Interstate League.
 The Diggers were preceded in minor league play by the 1906 "Marion" team that played a partial season in the Class B level Interstate Association and the 1906 and 1907 Marion Moguls of the Class C level Ohio-Pennsylvania League.

 After Marion did not host a minor league team in 1907, the 1908 Marion "Diggers" were charter members of the reformed, six-team, Class D level Ohio State League.
 The Lancaster Lanks, Lima Cigarmakers, Mansfield Pioneers, Newark Newks and Springfield Reapers teams joined Marion in beginning Ohio State League play on April 23, 1908.

 In their first season of play, the Diggers finished third in the six–team Ohio State League.
 The Diggers ended their initial Ohio State League season with a record of 78–71, playing the season under manager Charley O'Day.
-The Diggers finished 14.0 games behind the place first place Lancaster Lanks in the final regular season standings, as the league held no playoffs.
+The Diggers finished 14.0 games behind the first place Lancaster Lanks in the final regular season standings, as the league held no playoffs.
 Marion's Hughie Tate won the league batting title, hitting .320 and also led the Ohio State League with 169 total hits.

 The Marion Diggers continued play in the 1909 Ohio State League.
 The Diggers placed second in the standings with a 71–59 record, playing the season under managers Charley O'Day and Joe Lewis.
-Marion finished 8.5 games behind the first place Lima Cigarmakers in the final standings.
+Marion finished 8½ games behind the first place Lima Cigarmakers in the final standings.
 The Diggers had three league leaders in 1909, as Red Farrell won the league batting title, hitting .321 and Joe Stanley led the league with 142 total hits.
 Diggers' pitcher Ed Zmich won 21 games to lead the league.

 The Diggers placed third in 1910, as the franchise continued play in the six-team Ohio state League.
 The Diggers finished third in the standings, with a record of 80-58.
 Marion finished the season 6.0 games behind the first place Portsmouth Cobblers in the six-team league final standings.
 Joe Lewis returned as the Marion manager.
 Pitcher Ted Goulait of Marion led the league with 21 wins.